whoisYeshua/svelte-modal-custom-element/README.md

 - `--svelte-modal-dialog-w`: Controls the width of the dialog.
 Default value is `clamp(20em, 33vw, 32em)`.
 - `--svelte-modal-dialog-br`: Controls the border radius of the dialog.
 Default value is `1em`.
 - `--svelte-modal-dialog-backdrop-bg`: Controls the background of the dialog's backdrop.
-Default value is `hsla(0 0% var(--lightness) / 30%)`.
+Default value is `hsl(0 0% var(--lightness) / 30%)`.
 - `--svelte-modal-dialog-backdrop-filter`: Controls the filter of the dialog's backdrop.
 Default value is `blur(10px)`.
 - `--svelte-modal-dialog-padding`: Controls the padding inside the dialog's div.
 Default value is `1em`.
 - `--svelte-modal-header-container-gap`: Controls the gap between items in the header container.
 Default value is `1em`.
 - `--svelte-modal-button-w`: Controls the width of the close button.
 Default value is `32px`.
 - `--svelte-modal-button-h`: Controls the height of the close button.
 Default value is `32px`.
 - `--svelte-modal-button-br`: Controls the border radius of the close button.
 Default value is `100px`.
-- `--svelte-modal-button-hover-bg`: Controls the background color of the close button on hover.
-Default value is `hsla(0 0% var(--lightness) / 10%)`.
-- `--svelte-modal-button-active-bg`: Controls the background color of the close button on active.
-Default value is `hsla(0 0% var(--lightness) / 25%)`.
+- `--svelte-modal-button-bg`: Controls the background color of the close button.
+Default value is `hsl(0 0% var(--lightness) / 0%)`.

 Each custom property provides a way to customize a specific aspect of the `svelte-modal` component's appearance.
 By overriding these custom properties, you can tailor the modal's look to better fit your project's design requirements.